kevincwpark/Quality-of-Life-in-NYC-Boroughs/README.md

 ## File Description
 ### Non-specific files
-- `/ana_code/final_analysis.scala`: Reads data from three csv files ("water_quality.csv", "ems_incident_dispatch_data.csv", "Revised_Notice_of_Property_Value__RNOPV_.csv"), cleans and processes the data, and then joins them based on zip code and borough.
+- `/ana_code/final_analysis.scala`: Reads data from the three csv files (`water_quality.csv`, `ems_incident_dispatch_data.csv`, `Revised_Notice_of_Property_Value__RNOPV_.csv`), cleans and processes the data, and then joins them based on zip code and borough.
 It calculates the average lead and copper level for each zip code and borough from water quality data, and the count of emergency incidents in each zip code and borough from EMS data.
 Finally, it extracts the property value and borough information from property value data and joins all three datasets based on zip code and borough, and prints the resulting dataframe.
-- `/data_ingest/Datasets_Ingestion.scala`:
+- `/data_ingest/Datasets_Ingestion.scala`: Reads data from the three csv files (`water_quality.csv`, `ems_incident_dispatch_data.csv`, `Revised_Notice_of_Property_Value__RNOPV_.csv`) to provide useful information about them and process them for the normalization steps in the `final_analysis.scala`.

 ### Kevin (cp3111) specific files
 - `/etl_code/cp3111/Code_Cleaning (Initial).scala`: Initial dataset cleaning for the EMS dispatch dataset: removes the header row, splits each row into an array of columns, converts the RDD to a DataFrame, filters out invalid and null zip codes and null boroughs, converts boroughs to all capital letters, and selects only the needed columns.